Deals of the day-Mergers and acquisitions

 (Adds BP, Verizon, Slack, Capita, Nestle, Abertis, Zodiac, BP Energy, ILG)

-June 15 The following bids, mergers, acquisitions and disposals were reported by 2000 GMT on Thursday:
+June 15 (Reuters) - The following bids, mergers, acquisitions and disposals were reported by 2000 GMT on Thursday:

 ** BP and Reliance Industries said on Thursday they would invest $6 billion to boost India's gas output from an east coast block and expanded their tie-up to feed the South Asian nation's rising fuel and renewable energy demand.